knetikmedia/knetikcloud-csharp-net20-client/docs/MediaVideosApi.md

 <a name="addvideoflag"></a>
 # **AddVideoFlag**
-> FlagResource AddVideoFlag (long? videoId, string reason)
+> FlagResource AddVideoFlag (long? videoId, StringWrapper reason)

 Add a new flag